new rules of golf for 2019

 - DOUBLE HIT - No longer incurs a penalty.

-- CLUB TOUCHING THE SAND IN A BUNKER - This is now permitted, though not directly behind or in front of the ball.
-You can't touch the sand when taking a practice stroke.
+- CLUB TOUCHING THE SAND IN A BUNKER - Incidentally touching the sand with a club is now allowed, though the sand still can't be touched when taking a practice swing or playing a stroke.

-- LOOSE IMPEDIMENTS IN BUNKERS - These can now be moved.
+- LOOSE IMPEDIMENTS IN BUNKERS - These can now be moved without penalty.

-- DROPPING UNPLAYABLE BALL OUT OF A BUNKER - This is now an option, though doing so it incurs two penalty strokes.
-Drop on the line of the shot, withing one club length, no nearer the hole.
+- DROPPING UNPLAYABLE BALL OUT OF A BUNKER - This is now an option, though doing so incurs two penalty strokes.
+Drop on the line of the shot, within one club length, no nearer the hole.

 - WATER HAZARDS - These are now called "Penalty Areas".
 Other areas can also be penalty areas defined under local rules.
 The word "Hazard" no longers features in the Rules of Golf.